 Using WireGuard with NordVPN is easy.
 Simply open the VPN app and select the NordLynx protocol.
 Then connect to a VPN server and you are done.
 The VPN client (app) handles all the details of key generation and address management for you.

-Full WireGuard support is built into the NordVPN apps for Windows, Mac OS, and Linux, as well as the iOS, Android apps.
+Full WireGuard support is built into the NordVPN apps for Windows, Mac OS, and Linux, as well as the iOS, and Android apps.

 More noteworthy NordVPN features